It’s official – there’s a new national park in Adelaide's south. Find out what’s next for Glenthorne National Park-Ityamaiitpinna Yarta.

 Hallett Cove South Primary School student Seth Wilson planting a native tree.

 In recognition and respect for the Kaurna people as Traditional Owners of the land, the park has been co-named Glenthorne National Park-Ityamaiitpinna Yarta.
-Audio and video resources are currently being developed to assist with pronunciation and understanding the name’s meaning.

 When can I visit?

 It’s expected that visitors will be able to access a loop walk in the next month or so.